Optimizing Black-box Metrics with Iterative Example Weighting

-Similarly, if the basis functions divide the data into $L$ clusters (as in \eqref{eq:hardlcuster}), then we can randomize between $\bar{h}$ and a {trivial} classifier that predicts a particular class $i$ on all examples assigned to the cluster $\ell$.
+Similarly, if the basis functions divide the data into $L$ clusters (as in \eqref{eq:hardlcuster}), then we can randomize between $\bar{h}$ and a {trivial} classifier that predicts a particular class $i$ on all examples assigned to the cluster $\ell \in [L]$.
 The confusion matrix for the resulting classifiers will have higher values than $\bar{h}$ on the $(\ell,i)$-th diagonal entry and a lower value on other entries.
-These classifiers can be succinctly written as: where we again tune $\epsilon$ to make sure that the resulting $\hat{\bSigma}$ is well-conditioned.
+These classifiers can be succinctly written as:

+where we again tune $\epsilon$ to make sure that the resulting $\hat{\bSigma}$ is well-conditioned.
 This choice of the probing classifiers also works well in practice for general basis functions $\phi^\ell$'s.

 Algorithm \ref{algo:weight-coeff} summarizes the weight elicitation procedure, where the probing classifiers are either constructed by solving the constrained satisfaction problem \eqref{eq:con-opt} or set to the ``fixed'' classifiers in \eqref{eq:trivial-classifiers}.
 In both cases, the algorithm takes a base classifier $\bar{h}$ and the parameter $\epsilon$ as input, where $\epsilon$ controls the extent to which $\bar{h}$ is perturbed to construct the probing classifiers.
-This radius parameter $\epsilon$ restricts the probing classifiers to a neighborhood around $\bar{h}$ and will prove handy in the algorithms we develop next.
+This radius parameter $\epsilon$ restricts the probing classifiers to a neighborhood around $\bar{h}$ and will prove handy in the algorithm we develop in Section~\ref{ssec:iterativeFW}.